carlosCharz/FCMTest/README.md

-# FCM Test: Firebase Cloud Messaging Android App
+#Firebase Cloud Messaging Android App

 This is a sample Android project to showcase the Firebase Cloud Messaging (FCM) to manage upstream and downstream messages.
 To be precise, it is the client project for my [XMPP Connection Server for FCM](https://github.com/carlosCharz/fcmxmppserver).
 The objective is to have an end-to-end testing: